kode4food/ale/docstring/generate.md

 (seq->vector colors)
 ```

-This example will bind the lazy sequence returned by the generate call to the name `colors`.
+This example will bind the lazy sequence returned by the call to generate to the name `colors`.
 The seq->vector call will block until that variable is fully consumed, and then return the vector _["red" "orange" "yellow"]_.